-Paul Scholes: Why United Legend Is Best Midfielder of the Premier League Era
+Paul Scholes: Almost Without Doubt The Greatest Midfielder of the Premier League Era

 Cesc Fabregas, Frank Lampard, Steven Gerrard, Claude Makelele, Roy Keane and Patrick Vieira—all great Premier League midfielders, but not in the same category as Manchester United legend Paul Scholes.